-I love this Easy Tex-Mex Chile for so many reasons.
+I love this Easy Tex-Mex Chili for so many reasons.
 It’s simple to make.
 It happily cooks all by itself in the slow cooker, while you’re busy doing other things.
 And mostly because it’s incredibly delicious.

 Plus, without any meat, it’s a fabulous meal all by itself.
 But if you have leftovers, well hey, this is the time to use them.
 In my case, I had leftover pork from a roast that I had made, so I cubed it and added that in.